 Some strategies to keep costs down include:

-• Pay the annual premium.
-When you buy a contractor's tools and equipment policy, you can choose to pay your premium in monthly installments or annually.
+When you buy a property and heavy equipment policy, you can choose to pay your premium in monthly installments or annually.
 Insurers usually offer a discount when you pay the full annual premium.

-• Manage your risks.
 Insurers will consider your claims history when setting your premium.
 Risk management helps you avoid claims and keep your premium low.
-That includes choosing a secure site to store your items, or installing a burglar alarm on a van or truck.
+That includes choosing a secure site to store your pieces of equipment, or installing a burglar alarm on a van or truck.

 Insureon is the #1 independent agency for online delivery of small business insurance.
 We help business owners compare quotes from top-rated providers, buy policies, and manage their coverage online.